initialed85/djangolang/README.md

 - DELETE requests will always return nothing
 - Between introspection and generation, record which tables reference which other tables
 - Perform cache invalidation at the WebSocket CDC server using the table reference information

+### OpenAPI generation and client generation

+At the time of writing, OpenAPI generation appears to work and I was able to manually generate a TypeScript / SWR client; I'll flesh this out further and get it all wired up nicely, but the main takeway for now is that if you're running the standard server, [http://localhost:7070/openapi.json](http://localhost:7070/openapi.json)